sealionking/drupal_module_og-sm/og_sm_feature/README.md

   belong to the feature.
 The content types will be hidden and access to create them will be declined if it belongs to a feature and tat feature is not enabled.
+* **vocabularies** : An optional array of vocabularies (machine names) that belong to the feature.
+The vocabulary will be hidden from the Site taxonomy administration pages and access to them will be declined.

 ```php
 function hook_og_sm_feature_info() {